iosband/iosband.github.io/_posts/2015-07-19-Efficient-experimentation-and-multi-armed-bandits.md

 - [Learning to optimize via posterior sampling](http://web.stanford.edu/~djrusso/docs/Learning_to_Optimize.pdf)

-If you've taken the time to read this far I can really recommend going through the paper, which covers a lot of the material in this post but in a more precise way.
+It covers a lot of the material in this post but in a more precise way.
-I've already gone into way more maths/proof than I was hoping to cover...
+I highly recommend it.

 ## Time to wrap it up!